 I have yet to tackle Relief Society lessons.
 But I am going to give it a try.
 So what if it’s April.
 I’m starting now, and you guys can share in my personal discoveries.
 My journal will come in the form of posts.

 I’m not here to dictate what everyone should be learning.
-And I have no allusions as to being the best source of information, but I am happy to share my thoughts, connections, and insights that keep me excited about the gospel I cherish, and need to keep learning about.
+And I have no illusions as to being the best source of information, but I am happy to share my thoughts, connections, and insights that keep me excited about the gospel I cherish and need to keep learning about.

 If you go to any gospel class, having studied the material ahead of time, three things will happen to you:

 - You will already have a testimony of the material being taught.

 - Where all teachers SHOULD be effective, not all teachers ARE effective.
 If you have already studied the material, YOU WILL BE AFFECTED personally.

 - You are more likely to share your own testimony, which could be inspiring to someone else.

 As we speed toward the Second Coming of the Lord, I am feeling the urgency of our prophets in being spiritually prepared, in gaining and maintaining a firm testimony of the Book of Mormon, and in being able to testify of my own faith and experience in this gospel.

 I’m tired of a world that teaches me how to be disobedient, stiff-necked, and resistant to the Spirit.
 It’s time for me to listen to our prophets and leaders as they preach repentance and inspire us to seek a better world.
 I can seek for the pattern to accomplish this in the scriptures where I can find step by step instructions, and so much more.